 AUSTIN, Texas – Availability of employer-based insurance coverage is significantly less in Texas than the national average, according to a study released this week.

 The report shows a big drop-off in the way most American families traditionally have gotten their health insurance – through their employers.
 Lynn Blewett, who helped conduct the study for the non-partisan Robert Wood Johnson Foundation, says the overall cost of health care has shot up during the past decade, with most of the increase reflected in higher insurance premiums – accounting for the decline in employer-sponsored coverage.
+When you want to get consolidation loans, check here.

 “Many employers are deciding they can’t afford to offer coverage, and new employers coming on the market are deciding to wait to offer coverage.”